JoseEliel/lightweight_genetic_algorithm/README.md

 ### Example 1: Numerical Genes

-Figure 1 contains the Python code for a simple example of how to use the package.
 In this example, an individual represents a point in the xy-plane, and the fitness function takes the form:

 $$ f(x,y) = - A \left( \sqrt{x^2 + y^2} - R \right)^2, $$

 which has an extended maximum on the circle centered at the origin with radius $R$.
 The overall factor $A$ can be chosen to balance the diversity punishment and the fitness reward.
+The goal of the algorithm is to find a set of points that are evenly distributed along the entire circle.

+The complete Python code for this example is shown below.
 The genetic algorithm is run for 20 generations with a population size of 100 using the `Between` crossover method.

 ```python
 from lightweight_genetic_algorithm import GeneticAlgorithm